antonhornquist/Grrr-sc/README.md

 ## Description

+TODO

 Grrr-sc provides high level UI abstractions for grid based controllers facilitating building complex UIs targeted to for instance [monome](http://monome.org) 40h, 64, 128 and 256 devices.

 Widgets, ie. buttons and toggles, can be placed on controllers.
 Widgets may be placed in containers.
 Containers may be nested for building paged UIs and modes.

+Instead of implementing a grid controller UI features by implementing "when a button in column 1 is pressed set it lit and all other buttons in column 1 to unlit" one can implement "column 1 should be a toggle".

+Widgets can be nested in containers which allows for widgets to be handled in different pages.

 Grrr reuses principles of the standard SuperCollider GUI class library (see link::Guides/GUI-Introduction::).